- About Prayer

 Video: Praying the Hail Mary Well

-The prayer is a doxology which means it is an expression of glory or praise for God.
+The Glory Be prayer is a doxology which means it is an expression of glory or praise for God.
 Various doxologies have been recited throughout time.
 Saints Peter and Paul often included expressions of praise to God in their letters in the Bible.

-Today the Glory Be is most often recited in the Rosary and the Liturgy of the Hours.
+The Glory Be is most often recited in the Rosary and the Liturgy of the Hours.

 Article: Glory Be (Doxology)

 We learn about guardian angels in the Bible.
+Here are a couple of verses:

 “For he commands his angels with regard to you,